Skip to main content

 Configure CocoaPods

-Add a the following sources within your Podfile:
+Add the following sources within your Podfile:

 Podfile